Training

 - Determine appropriate sampling plans and sample sizes

-- Assess process capability (for normal and non-normal data)
+- Assess process capability training (for normal and non-normal data)

 - Apply charting techniques for short production runs